Bloemenstraat/DNE-Downloader/README.md

 # "This person does not exist" Downloader

-Scraper for the [this person doesn not exist website](https://this-person-does-not-exist.com/) .
+Scraper for the [this person does not exist website](https://this-person-does-not-exist.com/) .
 Helps you automatically download batch of files from the website and sort them by gender.

 ## Dependencies
 The following dependencies are required to operate this script: